 threads.

-Threads is a sound-research project that documents the artistic process of the craftmakers and artists in Sneinton Market, Nottingham.
+Threads is a sound-research project that documents the artistic process of the craft, production and the local industry of Sneinton Market, Nottingham.

-As a body of work that investigates the sound of various industries, threads explores sustainability, slowness and the creative process as a model of resistance from the hyper-accelerated and fractured landscapes of the 21st century.
+As a body of work that investigates the sound of various industries, threads explores sustainability, slowness and the creative process as a model of resistance and reflection from the accelerated and fractured landscapes of the 21st century.

 By Our Hands We Make Our Way